 Students wishing to begin their studies towards Bachelor of Social Work normally request admission to University Transfer, Arts for the first two years, 60 credits, of university studies.
 Admission to University Transfer, Arts, allows students to choose from a broad selection of liberal arts and social science courses.

-Upon completion of 60 credits of appropriate course work, students can apply to the University of Calgary to complete this degree program with GPRC.
-The College is a host site for the delivery of the accredited Bachelor of Social Work Degree program through University of Calgary's Faculty of Social Work, Learning Circles.
+Upon completion of 60 credits of appropriate course work, students can apply to the University of Calgary to complete this degree program.

-See Arts, University Transfer, or Social Work, Degree Completion programs in this calendar.
+See Arts, University Transfer, or Social Work in this calendar for more information.